 Students can apply for tuition assistance by completing the application for tuition assistance form online.
 Students may be asked for an interview at the end of this process.
-Please contact Student Services for details.
+Please contact the Student Success Division for details.

 The awarding of tuition assistance, if any, is for the current semester registration only.
 Students only need to complete the application once per academic year, but it will be evaluated each semester.
-Please note: tuition assistance is not guaranteed.
-If you have any questions, contact Student Services for details.
+Please note: Tuition assistance is not guaranteed.
+If you have any questions, contact the Student Success Division for details.